 It is important for these two parties to feel safe and comfortable in the presence of one another.
 Trust is only built through continual and consistent respectful communication and behaviors.
 Allowing each other their needed level of space and alone time is also crucial for building trust.

-These two should set clear and mutually agreed upon boundaries in every life and relationship area where conflict is likely to occur.
+These two should set clear and mutually agreed-upon boundaries in every life and relationship area where conflict is likely to occur.

 ISTP and INTJ Friendships

-These two personality types are usually drawn to the other and can make wonderful friends as well as romantic relationships.
+These two personality types are usually drawn to each other and can make wonderful friends as well as romantic relationships.
 It is important to know one’s personality characteristics and to understand those of one’s friends for the best chance of nurturing a good friendship.

 ISTP’s Usual Approach to Friendship